Azure/co-op-translator/README.md

 By integrating Co-op Translator into your workflow, you can effortlessly manage multilingual support while focusing on core functionalities.

-Here is an example of how Co-op Translator can be used to translate text in images and markdown files in your project:
+Here is an example of how Co-op Translator can be used to translate text in images and Markdown files in your project:

 ![Example](/imgs/ex.png)

+### Why choose Co-op Translator for Markdown translations?

+Have you struggled with traditional translation tools when working with Markdown files?
+Many translation engines fail to preserve Markdown syntax, forcing you to manually fix formatting issues after translation.
+Even advanced tools like ChatGPT can misinterpret code blocks, making it hard to copy and paste the translated content while maintaining the original structure.

+**Co-op Translator** is specifically designed to solve these problems.
+With a single command, you can translate all Markdown files and images in your project into any desired language while preserving the correct Markdown syntax.

+Translate your project's Markdown files effortlessly with Co-op Translator!

 ### Key features

 - **Automated translations**: Easily translate text in your project files into multiple languages.
-- **Comprehensive coverage**: Translate all markdown files and text within images in your project directories.
+- **Comprehensive coverage**: Translate all Markdown files and text within images in your project directories.
 - **Advanced LLM technology**: Utilize cutting-edge language models for high-quality translations.
 - **Simplify localization**: Streamline the process of localizing your project for international markets.
 - **Easy integration**: Seamlessly integrate with your existing project setup.